jackiehjm/stx-docs/doc/source/updates/kubernetes/firmware-update-operations-requiring-manual-migration.rst

     -   Terminate the old instances.

--   If the migration is prevented by the size of the instances local disks:
+-   If the migration is prevented by the size of the instances' local disks:

     -   For each openstack-compute worker host that has instances that cannot be migrated, manually move the instances using the CLI.
 For more